phkim14/288clouds-hugo/2020-07-22-vracloud-nsxt-on-demand-one-arm-load-balancer.md

-# Create a vRA Cloud Blueprint with On-demand NSX-T One-Arm Load Balancer
+# vRA 8 + NSX-T Blog Series Part 8: Create a vRA 8 (Cloud) Blueprint with On-demand NSX-T One-Arm Load Balancer

 You can create a vRA Cloud blueprint to deploy machines and place them behind an on-demand NSX-T one-arm load balancer.
 This method creates a tier-1 router then configures load balancing services, adding virtual server, server pool, and application profile (monitor too if you want).
 This method should work in vRA 8.1, but I used vRA Cloud to create the demo.